mattmakai/fullstackpython.com/content/pages/examples/flask/flask-app-badrequest.markdown

 sortorder: 500021000
 toc: False
 sidebartitle: flask.app BadRequest
-meta: Python example code for the BadRequest class from the flask.app module of the Flask project.
+meta: Example code for understanding how to use the BadRequest class from the flask.app module of the Flask project.

 [BadRequest](https://github.com/pallets/flask/blob/master/src/flask/app.py)